connie-feng/connie-feng.github.io/_posts/2020-02-25-hyderabad-india-trip.markdown

 * short commutes
 * wide sidewalks without giant holes

 I got to go on a work trip to Hyderabad from January 6-16!
+It was an eye-opening trip that made me feel very lucky and grateful.

 Flight to Hyderabad
 ![](/assets/hyderabad/IMG_4367.jpeg)